-Cloverplay lets you play Stadia and xCloud games with on-screen controls on your rooted phone.
+Cloverplay lets you play xCloud, Stadia, and GFN games with consistent, ergonomic on-screen controls on a rooted phone.

 Once you install Cloverplay, open the app and grant it root access.
 Then enable the accessibility service:

-Then, just open Stadia and xCloud, open a game, and start playing.
+Then, just open Game Pass or Stadia, open a game, and start playing.
 The joysticks will appear whenever you press your finger down (left half of the screen will display the left joystick, right half will display the right joystick).

 If you want to hide the controls while playing, e.g. to interact with the app (see gotchas below), press and hold the down arrow at the bottom.
 To reshow them, press and hold the same button again.

 The best way to hold the device is as such: assuming the device is in landscape mode, place your index fingers on the top rim as if there were shoulder buttons there.
 Move the index fingers onto the screen to press L1/2 and R1/2, and use your thumbs to control the joysticks and buttons.

 If you feel like your index fingers are stretching into uncomfortable positions or your thumbs are pressing the wrong areas of the screen, experiment with adjusting the button positioning using the preferences described below.
 (The default settings have been tuned to a Pixel 4XL-like device but assumes that both bezels are the same size.)
 Some examples of cases you may need to adjust the positions and sizes are if you have particularly small or large hands, a smaller phone screen, or uneven bezels.

 Cloverplay works by displaying an overlay on the screen via an accessibility service, and it detects when the screen rotates while you're in the Stadia and xCloud apps.
 This comes with some things to note:

 You can access these by tapping the three dots on the top right of the Cloverplay app -> Preferences.
 They're saved instantly; just go back to exit and return to the Cloverplay app.